Faces of Public Lands

-Public lands belong to everyone.
-They are America’s wild backyard.
-The 22-million-acre Greater Yellowstone Ecosystem is more than 70 percent public, encompassing two national parks, five national forests, national wildlife refuges, Bureau of Land Management parcels, and more.
+Public lands are America’s wild backyard.
+The 22-million-acre Greater Yellowstone Ecosystem is more than 70 percent public land, encompassing two national parks, five national forests, national wildlife refuges, Bureau of Land Management parcels, and more.
 These lands are where we hike, hunt, fish, camp, explore, and play with our families and friends.

 These lands represent more than acreage.
 They are livelihoods, traditions, heritage, and a home away from home for the people who love them — the faces of public lands.